Liancourt Rocks: Sovereignty dispute

 Sovereignty over the islands has been an ongoing point of contention in Japan–South Korea relations.
 There are conflicting interpretations about the historical state of sovereignty over the islets.

 South Korean claims are partly based on references to an island called Usando in various medieval historical records, maps, and encyclopedia such as Samguk Sagi, Annals of Joseon Dynasty, Dongguk Yeoji Seungnam, and Dongguk munhon bigo.
 According to the South Korean view, these refer to today's Liancourt Rocks.
 Japanese researchers of these documents have claimed the various references to Usan-do refer at different times to Jukdo, its neighboring island Ulleungdo, or a non-existent island between Ulleungdo and Korea.
 (Note: "Such description ... rather reminds us of Utsuryo Island" (para.
-2); "A study ... criticizes ... that Usan Island and Utsuryo Island are two names for one island." (para.
+2); "A study ... criticizes ... that Usan Island and Utsuryo Island are two names for one island" (para.
 3); and "that island does not exist at all in reality" (para.
-4 – "10 Issues of Takeshima, MOFA (Article 2)" (2008)) The first printed usage of the name Dokdo was in a Japanese log book in 1904.
+4).
+"10 Issues of Takeshima, MOFA (Article 2)" (2008)) The logbook of the Japanese warship Niitaka, dated 25 September 1904, records that Koreans wrote the name of the islets as Dokdo.
+South Korea cites this entry as evidence that the Korean name was in use, and known to Japanese officials, several months before Japan incorporated the islets into Shimane Prefecture in 1905.

-North Korea also regards the islands as Korean, and as it claims the entirety of Korea, North Korea claims the islands as its own and contests Japan's claim to the islands alongside South Korea.
+North Korea formerly claimed the islands as its own and contested Japan's claim to the islands alongside South Korea's.
+However, it is said that following North Korea's abandoning of its long-term goal of reunification with South Korea in 2024, so has their claims on the Liancourt Rocks; this is evident through the omission of territories administered by the South from its maps, including geographical points such as Marado and Dokdo (Liancourt Rocks).